 - BACKGROUND STYLE - determines the styling behind the Overlay, such as Fills or Blur.
 Setting a Blur, for example, will cause anything on the Artboard behind the Overlay to appear blurred.

-- INTERACTION - these are the same as any other Interaction option with the addition of a Close Overlay option.
+- Create an Interaction - allows you to create further interactions from the Artboard, these are the same as any other Interaction option with the addition of a Close Overlay option.

 Note: If you change the default options for an Overlay it will update any existing Links or Hotspots that point to it (i.e. if you have not overriden the default settings for that specific Link or Hotspot).